Natural gas

+Name

+In the early 1800s, natural gas became known as "natural" to distinguish it from the dominant gas fuel at the time, coal gas.
+Unlike coal gas, which is manufactured by heating coal, natural gas can be extracted from the ground in its native gaseous form.
+When the use of natural gas overtook the use of coal gas in English speaking countries in the 20th century, it was increasingly referred to as simply "gas."
+In order to highlight its role in exacerbating the climate crisis, however, many organizations have criticized the continued use of the word "natural" in referring to the gas.
+These advocates prefer the term "fossil gas" or "methane gas" as better conveying to the public its climate threat.
+A 2020 study of Americans' perceptions of the fuel found that, across political identifications, the term "methane gas" led to better estimates of its harms and risks.

 History

 Natural gas can come out of the ground and cause a long-burning fire.
 In ancient Greece, the gas flames at Mount Chimaera contributed to the legend of the fire-breathing creature Chimera.
 In ancient China, gas resulting from the drilling for brines was first used by about 400 BC.
 The Chinese transported gas seeping from the ground in crude pipelines of bamboo to where it was used to boil salt water to extract the salt in the Ziliujing District of Sichuan.

-The discovery and identification of natural gas in the Americas happened in 1626.
+Natural gas was not widely used before the development of long distance pipelines in the early 20th century.
+Before that, most use was near to the source of the well, and the predominant gas for fuel and lighting during the industrial revolution was manufactured coal gas.

-The first commercialized natural gas occurred in Britain around 1785, where natural gas produced from coal was used to light houses and streets.

-In 1821, William Hart successfully dug the first natural gas well at Fredonia, New York, United States, which led in 1858 to the formation of the Fredonia Gas Light Company.
-The city of Philadelphia created the first municipally owned natural gas distribution venture in 1836.
-By 2009, 66,000 km3 (16,000 mi3) (or 8%) had been used out of the total 850,000 km3 (200,000 mi3) of estimated remaining recoverable reserves of natural gas.
+The history of natural gas in the United States begins with localized use.
+In the seventeenth century, French missionaries witnessed the American Indians setting fire to natural gas seeps around Lake Erie, and scattered observations of these seeps were made by European-descended settlers throughout the eastern seaboard through the 1700s.
+In 1821, William Hart dug the first commercial natural gas well in the United States at Fredonia, New York, United States, which led in 1858 to the formation of the Fredonia Gas Light Company.
+Further such ventures followed near wells in other states, until technological innovations allowed the growth of major long distance pipelines from the 1920s onwards.

+By 2009, 66,000 km3 (or 8%) had been used out of the total 850,000 km3 of estimated remaining recoverable reserves of natural gas.